 I could put my car seat on it, which was useful as I was traveling by myself and could only carry so many items.

-Having this car seat/stroller travel system allowed me to more easily manouevre from the car to the check-in desk when I first arrived at the airport.
+Having this car seat/stroller travel system allowed me to more easily maneuver from the car to the check-in desk when I first arrived at the airport.
 I could push the stroller/car seat while pulling my luggage.

 I used this stroller a lot in the first few months of baby’s life.
-I like how it fits most car seats and is cheaper than having to purchase the one brand and adaptor that fits your car seat.
+I like how it fits most car seats and is cheaper than having to purchase the one brand and adapter that fits your car seat.

-Stroller protector bag
+2. Stroller protector bag

 Strollers are expensive.
 Airline staff are not always careful with how they manage luggage – even fragile items like a stroller or car seat.